nodejitsu/handbook/ReadMe.md

 *A gentle introduction to the art of Nodejitsu*

-**New and Impatient?
-Want to get started fast?**
+##New and Impatient?
+Want to get started fast?

-Well, we've got a quick 1-2-3 for you.
+You only need to know 3 things to get started:

 1)We're Nodejitsu, and we can give you scalable, fault-tolerant cloud hosting for your Node.js apps - and we're the best you'll find.